Chiamakaj/eos2ta5_ersilia_model_validation/notebooks/README.md

 - The implemetation was carried out on Ubuntu 20.04 and python 3.8.
 The initial implementation by the original authors was don on Ubuntu 20.04 and python 3.7.7

-- These are the steps followed to setup the environment using Ubuntu 20.04 and python 3.8
+- These are the steps followed to setup the environment for cardiotox using Ubuntu 20.04 and python 3.8
 	- download environment.yml file at https://github.com/Abdulk084/CardioTox/blob/master/environment.yml
 	- conda env create -f environment.yml
 	- conda activate cardiotox